 Federal law prohibits unreasonable harassment by collection agencies or attorneys.
 For example, they may not contact you before 8:00 a.m. or after 9:00 p.m., unless you give your permission.
 They also may not use obscene or profane language, call you constantly to annoy you or, in most cases, call third parties, such as relatives, neighbors or employers.
 Pennsylvania has similar laws.
 Of course, feel free to use caller ID/blocking and voice mail to avoid their calls.

 If you are being harassed, follow these steps:

-4. Complain to a government agency.
-For creditor harassment, or if a debt collector keeps harassing you, or calls third parties after you send a cease letter, file a complaint with the Pennsylvania Attorney General's Office of Consumer Protection at 800-441-2555 or on the Internet at: https://www.attorneygeneral.gov/Quick_Links/Submit_a_Complaint_to_the_Attorney_General/
+- Complain to a government agency.
+For creditor harassment, or if a debt collector keeps harassing you, or calls third parties after you send a cease letter, file a complaint with the Pennsylvania Attorney General’s Office of Consumer Protection at 800-441-2555; or at www.attorneygeneral.gov/submit-a-complaint.

 Federal Trade Commission

 Bureau of Consumer Protection

 January 6, 1999

 I am writing to complain of abusive debt collection tactics used by BAD Collection Agency, 222 Harris Terrace, Pittsburgh, PA 15106, and to request that you investigate this matter.